 HL7 FHIR (Fast Healthcare Interoperability Resources) is an open standard developed to meet the growing demands in today’s healthcare market for flexible development of standard-based integrations and better support with modern technology such as mobile and cloud services.

-In today’s healthcare marketplace, the available traditional standardization processes nearly take too long and often not flexible enough.
+In today’s healthcare marketplace, the available traditional standardization processes nearly take too long and are often not flexible enough.
 But, FHIR enables easier, faster, and especially more flexible development of interfaces that also scales well.
 The biggest advantage of FHIR is that it is very easy for developers to use it.
-But to achieve healthcare interoperability in long term, the FHIR needs to be implemented correctly.
+But to achieve healthcare interoperability in the long term, the FHIR needs to be implemented correctly.

-As per the recent report, there is a huge interest and increasing number of FHIR implementation for data sharing both nationally and internationally.
+As per the recent report, there is a huge interest and an increasing number of FHIR implementations for data sharing both nationally and internationally.
 The reason behind the increase in the FHIR adoption rate is the standard is easy to use and covers new communication needs related to data sharing ( for example mobile and cloud services technology).
 In countries like the US and UK, the health IT industry adopted FHIR early and has worked with the authorities to develop FHIR as a national standard for data sharing.
 We also see that major technology providers such as Apple, Google, Amazon, IBM, and others have gathered behind the health information exchange standard.

 The arrival of FHIR-based technologies shows there is a smart approach to appropriately use FHIR and other different standards to increase patient data exchange and interoperability for clinical research.
-Most of the FHIR based tools were designed to make care more natural, more educated, and less divided for patients.
+Most of the FHIR-based tools were designed to make care more natural, more educated, and less divided for patients.
 Some of the tools like healthcare planning applications, data aggregators, and patient engagement tools offered to streamline interactions with providers and administrative staff, while the clinical decision support systems offered significant experiences to clinicians at the point of care.

 When compared to previous data exchange standards FHIR delivers several advantages which include easy implementation and interoperability with a wider variety of systems and devices.
-The specialty with FHIR Is, it was designed with the ideas of web and mobile technologies by taking full advantage of RESTful architecture and open internet standards.
-FHIR resources are structured with XML or JSON along with the predictable URL’S for each resource, making them amazingly well disposed to web and mobile innovation.
+The specialty of FHIR Is, it was designed with the ideas of web and mobile technologies by taking full advantage of RESTful architecture and open internet standards.
+FHIR resources are structured with XML or JSON along with the predictable URL for each resource, making them amazingly well disposed to web and mobile innovation.

 Adding FHIR is a natural progression to accomplish real-time views into rapidly changing data, such as patient treatments, care delivered, admissions, and resources utilized.
 FHIR extends both the types of data and also the ways that data can be utilized, shown, and queried within the care coordination platform.